Project Lesser White-fronted Goose

 Until early 20th century the Lesser White-fronted Goose was a rather common breeding bird in the mountainous area of Scandinavia and all the way to far east Russia.

 The population then suffered a dramatic decline.
 In 1970 there was only a small part of the Swedish population left.
-As a reaction to the population decrease, Lambart von Essen at the Swedish Hunting Association and his colleagues initiated a conservation project for the Lesser White-fronted Geese (hereafter LWfG) in 1975.
-The first years after the Project had started, they put a lot of effort in trying to locate wild LWfG still breeding in Sweden.
-They also tried to investigate what had happen to the population and a lot of interviews was done with local inhabitants and native people in the Swedish mountainous area.
-In 1981 the first release of young LWfG, bred in captivity, was done in the mountains of Arjeplog, Sweden.
-This, as an attempt to reinforce the wild LWfG population breeding in Sweden.
+As a reaction to the population decrease, Lambart von Essen at the Swedish Association for Hunting and Wildlife Management together with his colleagues initiated a conservation project for the Lesser White-fronted Goose (hereafter LWfG) in 1975.
+The first years after the Project start, they put a lot of effort into locating wild LWfG still breeding in Sweden.
+They also tried to investigate what had happen to the population by interviewing local inhabitants in the area.

 The major cause of the drastic population decline was detected as high hunting pressure and environmental changes along the migration route and in the wintering areas in Western Asia and Eastern Europe.
 Having this in mind, the Project decided to use Barnacle geese as foster parents as they spend their winters mainly in western Europe.
 The young LWfG then learned to migrate to wintering areas in western Europe, primarily The Netherlands where no hunting was allowed, and the habitat offered a good quality of grasslands.
 LWfG has a strong philopatry, which means that they will return and breed in the area where they grew up and learnt to fly.
 So, in springtime the released LWfG returned to the mountains in Swedish Arjeplog, where they were released and learnt to fly.
+This conservation action was very successful, and the population was saved from extinction by the combination of reinforcement releases and an altered migration route.

 The Swedish Hunting Association has been the head of Project LWfG since the beginning.
 Today, Nordens Ark Zoo and Norrbottens Ornithological Association is cooperators within the project, and it runs according to the Swedish Conservation plan for the species.
 The project has been running since 1975 and the focus has been on breeding and releasing LWfG.
 Today the project works widely with different actions, national and international, as an attempt to save the Swedish population of LWfG.